 Rolex GMT-Master II ref.
 126711CHNR

-Matching a black gloss dial, a two-tone surround of black and chocolate brown, and a Rolesor metal combination (in this case a mix of stainless steel and warm Everose gold) gives us the most restrained form of the classic pilot’s watch.
+Matching a black gloss dial, a two-tone bezel of black and chocolate brown, and a Rolesor metal combination (in this case a mix of stainless steel and warm Everose gold) gives us the most restrained form of the classic pilot’s watch.
 It is an offering that harks back to the 60s and 70s, with the style nicknamed the “Root Beer” that is enjoying a resurgence in popularity at the moment.
 It is a watch both luxurious and underplayed, with just the right amount of old world nostalgia.

 Rolex Yacht-Master 40 ref.
 116655

-The case is Rolex’s own Everose – a blend of gold and copper, mixed with a dash of platinum to seal in the warm reddish color.
-The bezel, with its embossed numerals, is Cerachrom, sandblasted to give it a matte finish.
+The case is Rolex’s own 18k Everose gold – a proprietary blend of gold and copper, mixed with a dash of platinum to seal in the warm reddish color.
+The bezel with raised numerals is made of Cerachrom, which is sandblasted to give it a matte finish.
 That muted effect is echoed on the face, one of the very few non-glossy black dials in the contemporary Rolex lineup.
 And topping it all off, the ref.
 116655 sits on the first rubber strap the brand has ever put into production, the Oysterflex bracelet.